KaelinSleevi/git_and_gh_practice22/motivations.md

 Something that is motivating to me to change my career is the desire to live the life I desire.
 For me, I do not like being tied to any place for too long.
 I enjoy moving around quite often and being able to afford to do so.
 Another motivation is seeing how code is becoming a universal language.
 You don't need to know English fluently to be in software.
 This job field could help give many people opportunities from all backgrounds.
-I could help them reach that career.